Last updated: May 15, 2021.

 To answer the number one question our guests have: if you are staying with us, you do not need to get a day-use reservation for your trip.

 If you are coming between May 31 and September 30, a reservation system is in effect for visitors, but your reservation with us includes a reservation to enter the park.
 We will enter your name in a database that will be available at the gates.
 Your photo ID must match the name in the database.

 For many of you, that may be 100% of what you wanted to know.
 In that case, we look forward to seeing you this year.
 For those who want a bit more of an overview, read on.

 As for what follows, this is my best understanding.
 This is not official information.
-I try not to speculate, but some of this is from memory.
 I suggest you also read the official park service page on how Covid-19 will affect your visit.
 Where these two pages disagree, go with the NPS page.